-AROME-Arctic is a regional short-range high-resolution forecasting system for the European Arctic with 2.5 km grid spacing and 65 vertical levels (Müller et al. 2017).
+AROME-Arctic is a regional short-range high-resolution forecasting system for the European Arctic with 2.5 km grid spacing and 65 vertical levels (Müller et al. 2017, Køltzow et al. 2019).
 The model system is based on the HARMONIE-AROME configuration of the ALADIN-HIRLAM numerical weather prediction system (Bengtsson et al. 2017).
 The HARMONIE-AROME system is part of the code base of the IFS/ARPEGE system of ECMWF and Meteo-France, and it uses the same non-hydrostatic dynamical core as AROME-France described by Seity et al. (2010).

 AROME-Arctic is very similar to the Nordic setup MetCoOp (Müller et al. 2017).
 Since June 2017, the operational AROME-Arctic is based on the cycle version 40h1.1.
 It issues deterministic forecasts 4 times a day with a lead time of 66 hours.

-AROME-Arctic utilises a three-dimensional variational data assimilation (described by Brousseau et al. 2011) with 3-hourly cycling to assimilate conventional observations, scatterometer ocean surface winds (Valkonen et al. 2017) and satellite radiances.
+AROME-Arctic utilises a three-dimensional variational data assimilation (described by Brousseau et al. 2011) with 3-hourly cycling to assimilate conventional observations, scatterometer ocean surface winds (Valkonen et al. 2017), satellite radiances (Randriamampianina et al. 2019) and atmospheric motion vectors (Randriamampianina et al. 2017).
 Additionally, the operational system includes a so called “large scale mixing” where the large spatial scales are blended with the ECMWF high resolution model (HRES) forecasts to obtain the background field.
-Data assimilation of surface variables (2 m temperature, 2 m humidity and snow depth) in the AROME-Arctic is based on optimal interpolation.
+Data assimilation of surface variables (2 m temperature, 2 m humidity and snow depth) in the AROME-Arctic is based on optimal interpolation (Giard and Bazile, 2000).

 The ECMWF HRES forecasts with 1-h interval are used as lateral boundary conditions.
 Sea ice concentration and sea surface temperature are also obtained from the ECMWF.
-The surface temperature over sea-ice is taken once from ECMWF (cold-start), and is subsequently modelled by a 1D sea-ice model.
+The surface temperature over sea-ice is subsequently modelled by a 1D sea-ice model (Batrak et al. 2018).

 The Arctic forecast and research activities at MET Norway focus on the use and further development of the AROME-Arctic system.
-In addition to the core activities at MET Norway, AROME-Arctic is a part of a variety of research projects, for example, APPLICATE, CARRA, Nansen LEGACY, and NORDNWP PGD.
+In addition to the core activities at MET Norway, AROME-Arctic is a part of a variety of research projects, for example, APPLICATE, CARRA, Nansen LEGACY, and Alertness.

 Bengtsson, L., U. Andrae, T. Aspelien, Y. Batrak, J. Calvo, W. de Rooy, E. Gleeson, B. Hansen-Sass, M. Homleid, M. Hortal, K. Ivarsson, G. Lenderink, S. Niemelä, K.P.
 Nielsen, J. Onvlee, L. Rontu, P. Samuelsson, D.S.
 Muñoz, A. Subias, S. Tijm, V. Toll, X. Yang, and M.Ø.
 Køltzow, 2017: The HARMONIE–AROME Model Configuration in the ALADIN–HIRLAM NWP System.
 Mon.
 Wea.
 Rev., 145, 1919–1935, https://doi.org/10.1175/MWR-D-16-0417.1